MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 - `<Makes_Instance_Url>/examples/privateLibraryExample/filter.js`
 - `<Makes_Instance_Url>/examples/privateLibraryExample/appliedFilterListItem.js`

+Modify the `hostUrl` variable in `makesInteractor.js` and point it to your MAKES instance with custom index.
+You can then and debug the application by launching the application in a browser with `privateLibraryExample.html`

 ### Crafting a KES query expression to represent publications

 We start building our frontend client by crafting a KES query expression to represent the publication list shown on the UI.
-Since the initial list of publications we want to see is "all publication", the corresponding KES query expression would be `All()`.
+Since the initial list of publications we want to see is "all publication", we initialize the KES query expression representing the publication list to be `All()`.

 This corresponds to the following code in `privateLibraryExample.js`